 Swedish au pairs are great because…

-They speak English very well and although recent high school graduates, they are highly educated and mature for their age.
-They are responsible, independent and open to different family situations.
-Also, they are very strong drivers, especially since they are used to driving in winter conditions.
+They speak English very well, and although they are recent high school graduates, they are highly educated and mature for their age.
+They are responsible, independent, and open to different family situations.
+They are also very strong drivers who are used to driving in winter conditions.

 Describe Swedish au pairs in 5 words: